JakeSteam/blog-programming/_drafts/2022-11-06-using-gitstream-to-improve-pr-workflow.md

 [gitStream](https://linearb.io/dev/gitstream/) is a GitHub plugin / application that aims to improve the PR review process, a common bottleneck during development.
 It aims to extend CI/CD to include CM: Continuous Merge.
 In this post, I'll explain what it is, how it works, and what it can be used for.

 ## What can it do?
 Pretty much anything on a PR involving labelling, adding reviewers, or autoapproving based on criteria.
-The [examples pages](https://docs.gitstream.cm/examples/) lists some great starting points most projects could benefit from.
-Some of the basic capabilities are showcased in my [example repository](https://github.com/JakeSteam/gitStream/pulls), such as review time labels and auto approvals.
+The [examples page](https://docs.gitstream.cm/examples/) lists some great starting points most projects could benefit from.
+Some basic capabilities are showcased in my [example repository](https://github.com/JakeSteam/gitStream/pulls), such as review time labels and auto approvals.

 There is [a blog post by the creators](https://devinterrupted.substack.com/p/solving-the-next-engineering-challenge) (and [a podcast](https://devinterrupted.com/podcast/solving-the-pull-request-problem-with-continuous-merge/)) about the reason behind gitStream's creation and what it aims to solve that is definitely worth a read.
-Unlimited usage of gitStream is provided free by [LinearB](https://linearb.io/dev/gitstream/), presumably as a loss leader for their paid "WorkerB" Chrome extension[^workerb] and "LinearB" workflow automation / analytics solution[^linearb].
+Unlimited usage of gitStream is provided free by [LinearB](https://linearb.io/dev/gitstream/), presumably as a loss-leader for their paid "WorkerB" Chrome extension[^workerb] and "LinearB" workflow automation / analytics solution[^linearb].

 [^workerb]: [https://linearb.io/dev/workerb-for-chrome-onboarding/](https://linearb.io/dev/workerb-for-chrome-onboarding/)
 [^linearb]: [https://linearb.io/](https://linearb.io/)